 Avenida Saenz Peña

-Walk from the church along Barranco's malecon to the north.
-After a few blocks you will reach the Avenida Saenz Peña.
+Walk from the church along Barranco's Malecón to the north.
+After a few blocks, you will reach the Avenida Saenz Peña.
 This promenade is one of the most beautiful residential areas in Barranco.
 The mansions with for this time very typical and characteristic French style were built at the beginning of the 20th century.
 Here you find also the "Mocha Graña" theater.
 Just three blocks away is another pleasant place of Barranco: The Plaza San Francisco with the "Iglesia San Francisco".
-Surrounded by beautiful old ranchos the square is a small oasis of calm.
-At the corner with Calle Colón you have the house of the famous poet José María Eugen.
-The church "San Francisco" was originally built by Don José Tiravanti at the end of the 19th century, but was altered on several occasions.
+Surrounded by beautiful old ranchos, the square is a small oasis of calm.
+At the corner with Calle Colón, you have the house of the famous poet José María Eugen.
+The church "San Francisco" was originally built by Don José Tiravanti at the end of the 19th century, but was altered frequently.
 Today it combines a modern style with the elegance of former times.

 The district of Barranco not only offers its visitors a beautiful landscape and amazing construction but also a lot of culture.
 Along Av.
 Pedro de Osma are three great museums: the "Museo de la Electricidad" with one of the last electrical trains of Peru "parked" in front, the "Museo Pedro de Osma" that exhibits one of the best painting collections of Peru and the "Mate" displaying the largest collection of photographs from the famous artist Mario Testino.